jasonski/IBMAppliedDataScienceCapstone/BJB_fullreport.md

 *Table 5: Complete data frame comprising the four categories used in this study: citizens, burger places, hotels, and offices.*

-For completeness the demographic data is visulized in the following figure.
-This is achieved by combining the geojason file and the dataframe colum citizen count using the python folium package.
+For completeness the demographic data is visualized in the following figure.
+This is achieved by combining the geojason file and the data frame column citizen count using the python folium package.

 ![map berlin_citizens](/images/berlin_citizens.png?)<br>
 *Figure 3: Choropleth map style folium map of Berlin zip code areas color coded by number of inhabitants.*

 ### 3.2 Data Analysis using Machine Learning
-After preparation the data can now be analysed.
+After preparation the data can now be analyzed.
 In order to decide what technique is useful for the analysis a data visualization is often of great help.
-Here the normalized numbers of each category against zip code is shown.
+Here, the normalized numbers of each category against zip code is shown.

 ![data_explr1](/images/data_explr1.png?)<br>
-*Figure 4: Normalized numbers  of citizens, hotels, offces and burger places for each zip code.*
+*Figure 4: Normalized numbers  of citizens, hotels, offices and burger places for each zip code.*

-Another possibility is the plot of one variale agains another.
-So here is an example of the three categories citizens, hotels and offices as functions of number of burger places.
+Another possibility is the plot of one variable against another.
+So here is an example of the three categories citizens, hotels, and offices as functions of number of burger places.

 ![data_explr2](/images/data_explr2.png?)<br>
-*Figure 5:  Normalized numbers  of citizens, hotels, and offces against number of burger places for each zip code.*
+*Figure 5:  Normalized numbers  of citizens, hotels, and offices against number of burger places for each zip code.*

 The above examples demonstrate that there is no easy visual relation between the data categories like i.e. linear or polynomial.
 However, Figure 5 seems to show some separation of features i.e. areas where one color seems to dominate.
 We therefore decide for a clusterization algorithm that will divide our data set into clusters.
-We chose the [kmeans++](https://en.wikipedia.org/wiki/K-means_clustering) approach which is implented as a method in the python package [sklearn](https://scikit-learn.org/stable/).
+We chose the [kmeans++](https://en.wikipedia.org/wiki/K-means_clustering) approach which is implemented as a method in the python package [sklearn](https://scikit-learn.org/stable/).
 The kmeans++ algorithm allows to choose the number of wanted clusters and of seeds for cluster initiation.
 After some testing we chose to use four clusters as sufficient because we have to understand the differences in the clusters afterwards to able to rank them as good for our cases or not.
 Cluster seeds are set to 500.
 Because the data ranges are very different in each category we work with normalized data.
 The normalization allows to manipulate the weighting of the categories for clusterization.
 We will weight the influence of citizens down to w_ct = 0.5 because the ordinary person in Berlin presumably is a once in a while burger consumer.
 On the other hand burger place competition is important.
-Thus we double the weight of that parameter w_bj=2.
+Thus, we double the weight of that parameter w_bj=2.

 ## 4. Results
 The kmeans++ clusterization works fine and we find four clusters that appear to represent and separate our data set well.
 We check this again by plotting different categories against one another with a color overlay corresponding to the clusters obtained by the kmeans++ approach.